kranzky/insoluble/folly.md

 "Guys, kids," Mike said, drawing everyone's attention.
 "Kitty cats bring us luck, right?"
 He pointed at a group of kittens playing nearby, hoping to lighten the mood.
 "Maybe we should adopt one for our journey."

-Exposition;5:PRINCESS SMILED GROUP KITTENS

 The Princess smiled at the thought of the group adopting one of the kittens.

-Dialogue;4:ADORABLE HELP US

 "They're adorable, but can they really help us?"
 Rob questioned skeptically, unsure of how a kitten could contribute to their mission.

-Exposition;6:MIKE PLAYFULLY GRINNED IDEA GROUP

 Mike playfully grinned at the idea, knowing that the group needed something to lift their spirits.

-Exposition;5:TWINS EYES SPARKLED KITTENS

 The twins' eyes sparkled as they watched the kittens, clearly enamored by the fluffy creatures.

 As Lloyd tapped the volume on the small device, a high-pitched sound filled the room.
 The group watched as numbers streamed from the device, as if pouring from an unseen source.
 A blinking cursor crouched at the bottom of the screen, indicating that some hideous language was waiting to be deciphered.

 "Forty-two sorted and tested sections, split them," Mike instructed as the group gathered around the mysterious device.
-Exposition;9:LLOYD MIKE PRINCESS KITTEN ROOM Exposition;11:DEVICE HIGH-PITCHED MYSTERIOUS LANGUAGE DECODING Exposition;6:NUMBERS PUZZLE PIECES Exposition;12:TEAMWORK INVESTIGATE FOCUS DETERMINATION ADVENTURE

 Lloyd, Mike, the Princess, and even the kitten intently studied the screen in the dimly lit room.
 The device, now emitting a high-pitched sound, displayed the mysterious language that they needed to decode.
 The numbers seemed like puzzle pieces, waiting to be put together.
 With teamwork, investigation, focus, and determination, the group prepared to embark on the next stage of their adventure.

 Lloyd slapped his nose, scratching it within seconds.

 Lloyd tapped his forefinger gracefully on the device, as the group stared at the puzzle of flashing numbers on the screen.

-Exposition;10:Device SCREEN NUMBERS TRANSFORM

-Exposition;6:GROUP MEMBERS WATCH

-Exposition;8:PRINCESS EYES WIDENED

-Dialogue;4:MIKE HURRY

-Exposition;7:KITTEN PAW AIR

-Dialogue;9:BUG DIG BIRD MOUNTAIN EAT

-Exposition;11:MIKE SCRATCHES HEAD CONFUSED

-Exposition;6:PUZZLE PIECES

-Exposition;5:CLUE DECODING

 As the group clumped together under the quickly falling, asymmetrical raindrops, they packed together to avoid getting soaked.
 The alien landscape seemed to mourn the loss of life, filling the air with an eerie atmosphere that was palpable to each of them.